The guy on the right looks familiar...

 "Kill Your Darlings", a 2013 biographical Drama

 directed, co-written, and co-produced by John Krokidas in his feature-length film debut.
-The story revolves around a specific event involving the pioneers and leaders of the Beat
+The story revolves around a specific event involving the pioneers and leaders of The Beat Generation

 , Jack Kerouac